VisionCapsule/sms2slack/README.md

 and keep these concepts in mind as you implement your cryptocurrency:

 (1) The system does not require a central authority, distributed achieve consensus on its state.
+(2) The system keeps an overview of cryptocurrency units and their ownership.